Buy a clothes dryer, why and why not?

 If you’ve just washed your clothes, towels and bedding, you have 2 choices.
 You can either put your laundry in the dryer or hang it on the clothesline.
 Both options have their advantages and disadvantages.
-If you are still in doubt about buying a new clothes dryer, here are all the pros and cons of drying with a clothes dryer.
+If you are still in doubt about getting a new clothes dryer, here are the pros and cons of using one.

-- Your laundry is ready to dry a lot faster when you use a dryer.
-If you hang your laundry, it will take longer to dry.
+- Your laundry will dry a lot faster if you use a clothes dryer.
+If you hang it up, it will take longer to dry.

-- You save time because you don’t have to hang up your laundry.
-You put it in the dryer, and you fold it when it’s dry.
+- You will save time because you don’t have to hang it up.
+You put it in the dryer, and fold it when it is dry.

-- Your laundry comes out of the dryer nice and soft.
-When you hang it up it often feels a lot harder and rougher.
-Especially with towels, this can be annoying.
+- Your washing comes out of the tumble dryer deliciously soft.
+When you hang it up, it often feels a lot harder and rougher.
+This can be particularly annoying with towels.

-- Less chance of discoloration.
-The sun can be great for drying your clothes, but the sunlight also makes your clothes ugly faster.
-When drying in a clothes dryer, you don’t have this risk.
+- Less chance of discolouration.
+The sun can be helpful in drying your clothes, but the sunlight will also make your clothes ugly faster.
+Drying in a tumble dryer eliminates this risk.

 Disadvantages of a dryer

-- Clothes dryers are expensive.
-For the purchase of a new clothes dryer you will soon pay 300 euros, and this can go up to about 2000.
+- Wash dryers are expensive.
+You can easily pay 300 euros to buy a new dryer, and this can go up to around 2000.

 - Another disadvantage is the increased risk of wear and tear.
 By using a high temperature, dryers are bad for your laundry.
-With every wash, lint comes loose from your laundry, which wears down your clothes and makes the fabrics thinner.
-The lint is collected in the lint filter.
+With each wash cycle, lint is separated from your laundry, causing wear and thinning of the fabric.
+The fluff is collected in the fluff filter.

 - A dryer takes up a lot of space.
 Dryers are large appliances.
-However, you can often put the dryer on top of your washing machine.
-Do you have little space and you have to buy a new washer and dryer?
-Then you can also consider a washer-dryer combination.
+However, you can often fit the dryer on top of your washing machine.
+Do you have little space and have to buy a new washing machine and dryer?
+If so, you might want to consider a washer and dryer combination.

 - High energy costs.
-Dryers consume a lot of electricity and often result in higher energy bills.
-Hanging out your laundry, on the other hand, costs you nothing.
+Dryers use a lot of electricity and often result in higher energy bills.
+Hanging out your laundry, on the other hand, is free.

-- Your laundry will be cleaner and whiter because of sunlight.
-UV radiation kills bacteria and acts as a natural bleach that breaks down stains.
+- Sunlight makes your laundry cleaner and whiter.
+The UV rays kill bacteria and act as a natural bleach that breaks down stains.

-After reading the pros and cons above, have you decided that you are going to buy a dryer after all?
-Well, good!
+After reading the pros and cons above, have you decided that you want to buy a dryer?
+Well, great!
 Dryers make your laundry wonderfully soft and can save you a lot of work and time.
-However, there are still a few things you need to take into account when buying a new dryer.
-The following tips tell you exactly what to look for when buying a dryer.
+However, there are a number of things you need to bear in mind when buying a new tumble dryer.
+The following tips explain exactly what to look out for when buying a tumble dryer.

-There are different types of clothes dryer.
+There are several different types of tumble dryers.
 Before you buy a new dryer, it’s good to know what the difference is.
 The heat pump dryer is the most popular.
-Of all the types of dryers, the heat pump dryer is in fact the quietest and most energy efficient.
-This is because the heat pump dryer dries with the help of a heat pump and a refrigerant.
-This combination means it dries at a lower temperature, which means your laundry lasts longer and uses less energy.
+Of all the types of dryers, the heat pump dryer is the quietest and most energy efficient.
+The heat pump dryer dries with the help of a heat pump and a coolant.
+This combination means that it dries at a lower temperature, which lasts longer and uses less energy.

-The condenser dryer is also still fairly common.
+The condenser dryer is also quite common.
 Condenser dryers use an electric heating element when drying, so they use more energy than heat pump dryers.
 In third place, you have the air-flow dryer.
-The consumption of this type of dryer consumes the most energy.
-Dryers that use less energy than heat pump dryers are the most energy efficient, which is why we would not recommend purchasing a vented dryer.
+This type of dryer consumes the most energy.
+Dryers that use less energy than heat pump dryers are the most energy efficient, which is why we would not recommend purchasing a clothes dryer.

 - The humid air is vented to the outside through a hose.
 This goes through a window or a hole in the wall.
-Of all the types of dryers, the heat pump dryer consumes the least energy.
+Of all the types of dryers, the heat pump dryer uses the least energy.
 Both for the environment and for your own energy bill, it is very beneficial to use less energy.
-For that reason, we recommend in almost all cases to buy an energy efficient heat pump dryer.
-How efficient a dryer is, you can see from the energy label.
+That’s why we recommend buying an energy efficient heat pump dryer in almost all cases.
+How efficient a dryer is, you can see on the energy label.
 A dryer is energy efficient from energy class A++, but a new heat pump dryer with energy class A+++ consumes less energy.
-With a heat pump dryer in energy class A+++, you can save up to 75 euros per year on your energy costs – compared to an average condenser dryer.
+With an A++ heat pump dryer, you can save up to 75 euros per year on your energy bills – compared to an average condenser dryer.
 Although heat pump dryers are more expensive to buy, it is often cheaper to buy a more expensive, fuel-efficient one.
 However, not all retailers and suppliers are as transparent about the build quality, so you can also look at the brand and price range.
 According to the Consumers’ Association, these are the best brands for tumble dryers: Miele, Bosch, Siemens, AEG and Samsung.
 Beko, Indesit and Zanussi come out best in the test for price-quality ratio.